nurse and child looking at a clipboard in an office

 Program summary

-This certificate is designed for nurses, prepared with a graduate degree in nursing, who are licensed to practice professional nursing in Pennsylvania and are interested in expanding their scope of practice to patients across the lifespan and preparing for certification as a family nurse practitioner.
+This certificate is designed for nurses who are licensed to practice nursing in Pennsylvania, have already earned a graduate degree in nursing, and want to expand their scope of practice to patients across the lifespan and prepare for certification as a family nurse practitioner.

 Application deadline